 If you’re going to France, taking your dog on the Eurostar is a very similar process.
 There are exercise areas set up and the fee is £19 per dog per way.

 When you travel on the Eurostar you are actually with your car the entire way.
 This means you won’t leave your dog (also, you can’t get seasick on a train).
+In such cases, make sure to get your dog either a car seat for dogs or a car-suited dog crate where they will feel most comfortable.

 Travelling By Plane